 What I’m referring to specifically in this post is tightness in the muscles of the lower back.
 When these muscles are tight they can pull on the spine and pelvis unevenly.
 In my experience, this can lead to a general feeling of being “off-balance,” or that your pelvis is rotated.

-Physical therapists generally call this type of thing “muscle imbalance.”
+The technical term for when some muscles are overactive, and others underactive is muscle imbalance.
 It can happen anywhere in the body, not just the low back.
 It basically just means that your muscles aren’t functioning optimally.
 Some are doing way more than their fair share of work and pulling too much; others are underactive, and not completely doing the job they were meant to do.

-There were many times, over the years, when I went to see my chiropractor and he told me that muscle tightness causing some of my discomfort.
+There were many times, over the years, when I went to see my chiropractor and he told me that muscle tightness was causing some of my discomfort.
 I would feel as though my pelvis and spine were “twisted.”
 Sometimes it would feel like one side of my pelvis was up higher than the other, or that one side was more “forward” than the other.

 I couldn’t really tell what he was talking about at the time, however, because all I could think about was my SI joints, and how desperate I was to be able to move my legs normally again.
 There wasn’t really any way for me to separate out different aspects of the problem– it was all just one big giant mess to me, and all I knew for sure was that I felt better when I walked out of his office.
 (Temporarily better, anyway–chiropractic adjustments ultimately turned out to cause more problems than they were worth, for me).